The Information Point and The Big Sunflower Project

 How would this funding have an impact on your community?

-A Grassroots grant would enable me to continue the work that I have now been doing for the 15 years and to continue running The Big Sunflower Project for many years to come.
-It would help with the costs of The Big Sunflower Project which would include the purchase of seeds (if it were not possible to get these donated), stamps, paper, printer cartridges and envelopes.
+Funding is crucial to both the work of The Information Point and The Big Sunflower Project.
+A Grassroots Giving grant would enable the work of the website, that has now been ongoing for over 15 years to continue.
+It would also help with the costs of The Big Sunflower Project which would include the purchase of seeds (if it were not possible to get these donated), stamps and envelopes.

-"Delighted to have the opportunity to take part in Grassroots Giving.
-Funding such as this is crucial to the work of The Information Point and The Big Sunflower Project and it would not be possible to continue without it.
-The initiative is also a fabulous platform for raising awareness of centronuclear and myotubular myopathy.
+"Over the moon to have the opportunity to take part in Grassroots Giving.
+Funding such as that provided by the Grassroots Giving initiative is crucial in allowing the work of The Information Point and The Big Sunflower Project to continue and a fabulous way to raise awareness of centronuclear and myotubular myopathy too."